 Happy Valentine’s Day!
 Today couples around the world celebrate their love with flowers, chocolates, jewelry and expensive dinners.
 Children exchange valentines and candies with classmates.

 Unromantic husbands and boyfriends begrudge this day, dismissing it as a “Hallmark holiday.”
 And who can blame them?
-Last year, more than 20 billion dollars was spent on Valentine’s Day in America alone!
+This year, Americans will spend over 20 billion dollars on Valentine’s Day!